🦉

 🍷Wine Portfolio: Meritage, Athene, and the Bordeaux Identity

 Burrowing Owl's wine portfolio is anchored by Bordeaux varieties.
-The Meritage (the brand's flagship Bordeaux blend) is typically a Cabernet Sauvignon-Merlot-Cabernet Franc-Petit Verdot-Malbec blend in proportions varying by vintage, with structured tannin, dark fruit concentration, and 14-15 percent alcohol; the wine ages well for 10-15 years from top vintages.
-Single-variety bottlings include Cabernet Sauvignon (the most-collected single varietal), Merlot, Cabernet Franc, and Pinot Noir; each has a Reserve tier that uses the best blocks and longer barrel ageing.
-The 2010-launched Athene was a deliberate stylistic experiment: a Syrah-Cabernet Sauvignon blend (typical proportions 60-40 Syrah-Cabernet) that combines Syrah's blueberry-blackberry-black-pepper register with Cabernet's structural tannin.
-Athene was an early Bordeaux-Rhône blend experiment in BC and has become one of Burrowing Owl's most-recognized bottlings.
-Syrah from the warmer Black Sage and Similkameen sites produces the brand's standalone Syrah bottling.
-The Athene name (the genus of the burrowing owl, Athene cunicularia) reinforces the wildlife-conservation identity.
-White wines include Chardonnay (lemon zest, white peach, restrained oak, structured acidity from the diurnal range) and Pinot Gris (lemon, green apple, pear, textural mid-palate from lees-aged production).
-The portfolio also includes a Rosé and a Late Harvest dessert wine in some vintages.
-Production allocation favours direct sales (estate tasting room, wine club, on-site Sonora Room restaurant) plus BC restaurant distribution; modest national distribution and international export round out the channels.
-The estate experience (Sonora Room fine-dining restaurant, eleven-room Guest House inn for overnight wine-tourism stays, observation tower above the vineyards) supports a high-margin direct-to-consumer business model that has scaled the estate to financial success without requiring volume growth.
+The Meritage is the brand's flagship Bordeaux blend, typically combining Cabernet Sauvignon, Merlot, Cabernet Franc, Petit Verdot, and Malbec in proportions that vary by vintage; the wine carries structured tannin, dark fruit concentration, and around 14 to 15 percent alcohol, and the best vintages age well for a decade or more.
+Single-variety bottlings include Cabernet Sauvignon, Merlot, Cabernet Franc, Syrah, and Pinot Noir, with Reserve-tier bottlings in top vintages drawn from the best blocks and given longer barrel ageing.
+The Athene is a Syrah-Cabernet Sauvignon blend that combines Syrah's blueberry, blackberry, and black pepper register with Cabernet's structural tannin and dark cassis fruit.
+The Athene name references the genus of the burrowing owl (Athene cunicularia), reinforcing the wildlife-conservation identity that runs through the brand.
+White wines include Chardonnay (lemon zest, white peach, restrained oak, structured acidity from the diurnal range), Pinot Gris (lemon, green apple, pear, lees-aged textural mid-palate), and a Sauvignon Blanc from the Similkameen Valley fruit at Keremeos.
+The portfolio also includes Viognier in some vintages and a late-harvest dessert wine.
+Production allocation favours direct sales through the estate tasting room, wine club, and on-site Sonora Room restaurant, plus BC restaurant distribution; modest national distribution and limited international export round out the channels.
+The estate experience supports a high-margin direct-to-consumer business model and has scaled Burrowing Owl to financial success without requiring aggressive volume growth.

-• Meritage (flagship Bordeaux blend, typically Cabernet Sauvignon-Merlot-Cabernet Franc-Petit Verdot-Malbec): structured tannin, dark fruit concentration, 14-15 percent alcohol, 10-15 year cellaring
+• Meritage (flagship Bordeaux blend): typical Cabernet Sauvignon-Merlot-Cabernet Franc-Petit Verdot-Malbec composition, structured tannin, dark fruit concentration, 14-15 percent alcohol, decade or more of cellaring potential

-• Single varietals: Cabernet Sauvignon (most-collected single varietal), Merlot, Cabernet Franc, Pinot Noir; Reserve tier uses best blocks and longer barrel ageing
+• Single varietals: Cabernet Sauvignon, Merlot, Cabernet Franc, Syrah, Pinot Noir; Reserve tier uses best blocks and longer barrel ageing in top vintages

 WINE WITH SETH APP